siddhantsharma301/blog.siddhantsharma.me/posts/2023-08-26/taare-zameen-par.md

 For example, is dyslexia more or less prevalent in languages that don't use the Latin alphabet?
 Would mathematics be simpler to learn and understand if we used a different base or notation system?
 Would programming be easier to pick up if the semantics were closer to natural language, or even a different medium?

 I'm no expert in any of these fields, but I think it's a fun exercise to think about.

+Some low-hanging fruit is leveraging embeddings or LLMs to interpolate between representations of different media.
+For example, interpolating an English statement with a mathematical statement, or interpolating between natural language and a programming language.
+Training embeddings is fairly inexpensive (depending on the GPU, <$1 hour for 1 billion tokens), while LLMs are good at translating between different topics and pattern matching of "learned" things.
+Automating these flows with self-serve tools can lower the barrier for everyone to discover the best learning media for them.